porvah/Connectify/README.md

 12 - **Delete chats** to optimize storage efficiency by removing unimportant conversations.

-13 - **Message seen indicators** enhance communication by providing users with visibility on whether their messages have been read.
+13 - **Message delivered and seen indicators** enhance communication by providing users with visibility on whether their messages have been read.

 14 - **Delete Account** option allows users to remove their account and all associated data.